COLLEGE OF ENGINEERING

 From biosensors, neural engineering, computer visualization, advanced graphics and one of the world’s top video game development programs to robotics and renewable energy, the College is continually pushing the limits of what can be developed and commercialized.

-ENGINEERING SCHOLARS PROGRAM
+GRAND CHALLENGE SCHOLARS PROGRAM

 Biomedical engineering is the application of engineering principles and design concepts to medicine and biology for healthcare purposes.